mehiel/mehiel.darky/README.md

 keeps working.
 Darky just moves the job inside the shell, where the themes and wallpapers already live, and puts all of it behind one panel.

-**Looking for something smaller?** [NightMan](https://github.com/codefriendly/omarchy-nightman) does the same schedule but only flips `org.gnome.desktop.interface color-scheme`, leaving your Omarchy theme and wallpaper alone.
-If you want apps to follow the sun while your theme stays put, use NightMan instead — it is the lighter tool for that job, and Darky learned a lot from reading it.

 ## Requirements

 - Omarchy 4 (Quattro) or newer, with the Quickshell plugin system